 4. New Mexico

-New Mexico is home to seven active adult communities, all of which are located in the greater Albuquerque area.
+New Mexico is home to eight active adult communities, all of which are located in the greater Albuquerque area.
 One of the most popular communities is Del Webb at Mirehaven, a new community that will include 538 homes when completed.
 Prospective homebuyers can customize single-family homes with scenic views of the surrounding mountains.

 Another popular community is Jubilee at Los Lunas, which offers new and resale homes at the base of the El Cerro de Los Lunas Mountains in the Huning Ranch master-planned community.
 This community offers many amenities, but residents of Jubilee have their own clubhouse, pools, and tennis courts.